Italy's Padoan says bank reform may help Monte Paschi

-DAVOS, Switzerland Italy's reform of cooperative banks should set off a wave of consolidation, opening up access to capital and facilitating deals that could help other banks, including Monte dei Paschi, Economy Minister Pier Carlo Padoan said on Wednesday.
+DAVOS, Switzerland Italy's reforms of the cooperative bank sector should set off a wave of consolidation, opening up more access to capital and facilitating deals that could help other banks including Monte dei Paschi, Economy Minister Pier Carlo Padoan said on Wednesday.

-The government on Tuesday approved an emergency decree that affects Italy's 10 biggest cooperative banks, scrapping rules that give shareholders just one vote regardless of the size of their stake.
-Parliament must approve the decree, which has many political opponents, within 60 days or it will expire.

 "I expect some action.
 I expect both (consolidation and takeovers) and possibly other combinations," Padoan said in an interview with Reuters on the sidelines of the World Economic Forum in Davos, Switzerland.

-Padoan said Italy's Monte dei Paschi (BMPS.MI), the bank that emerged the worst off in the European Central Bank's recent health-check of the sector, was not the trigger for the reform.
+Padoan said Italy's Monte dei Paschi, the bank that emerged the worst off in the European Central Bank's recent health-check of the sector, was not the trigger for the recent reform.
 But he said the troubled lender might indirectly benefit.

 "It goes without saying that if the market works better in terms of capital access, then this will facilitate all transactions, including possibly Monte dei Paschi," he said.